Nonprofit-Open-Data-Collective/compensator/README.md

 # compensator

-An R package for estimating compensation of nonprofit executives.
+An R package for automating the compensation appraisal process for nonprofit executives.

 ## Installation